Generalized Strichartz Estimates on Perturbed Wave Equation and Applications on Strauss Conjecture

 when $u$ is small.

-Ikawa \cite{Ikawa} managed to show that solutions of \eqref{obeq2} with $n=3, \Delta_g=\Delta, B=I$ have exponential decay estimates with a loss of 2 derivatives of data, to assure this we need some technical assumptions, which we will assume are satisfied here.
-Now by using an interpolation of this estimate and energy estimate we get an estimate of the form:
+Ikawa \cite{Ikawa} managed to show that solutions of \eqref{obeq2} with $n=3, ~\Delta_g=\Delta$, $B=I$, and $F_p(u)=0$ have exponential decay estimates with a loss of 2 derivatives of data.
+To assure this, we need some technical assumptions on the obstacles (see page 3-4 in \cite{Ikawa}), which we will assume are satisfied here.
+Now, interpolating between this estimate and the energy estimate we get an estimate of the form: